dansmyers/AI/5-Decision_Trees/Notes/6-Precision_and_Recall.md

 Good job?

-Clearly, we should be suspiciouis of this evaluation.
+Clearly, we should be suspicious of this evaluation.
 The *accuracy*, the percentage of correct classifications, is high, but that isn't the right measurement here, because we've failed at the actual medically-useful task of identifying positive cases.
 An effective evaluation needs to measure how well the model does at *making useful predictions* even if one class is rare.

 Rather than accuracy, model evaluations use two metrics called **precision** and **recall**.

 ## Precision

 Think about a classification problem as a labeling task, where the model labels each item as "positive" or "negative".
-For example, in the *Titanic* example, we could think of "Did not survive" as being the "positive" class that we want to identify.
+For example, in the *Titanic* data, we could think of "Did not survive" as being the "positive" class that we want to identify.

 **Precision** is the fraction of correct positive classifications out all items labeled as positive.